Vyral/kati-spaniak/_posts/2019-08-06-july-2019-north-shore-market-update.md

 We’re more than halfway through 2019, which means now is the perfect time for another update on our North Shore real estate market.
 We’ll cover all the relevant trends buyers, sellers, and homeowners in our area should know.

-**For a more in-depth look at these trends, be sure to follow along in today’s video or check out our interactive market report here.&nbsp;**
+**For a more in-depth look at these trends, be sure to follow along in today’s video or check out our market reports below.&nbsp;**

 Let’s start by looking at median sales prices over the past decade.
 In 2009, when our market was just beginning to decline, the median sales price in our North Shore market was $575,000.
 Now, the median sales price in our area is $525,000.
 The average sales price for July 2019, meanwhile, was $631,835.&nbsp;